mbertalan/iPsychCNV/README.md

     library(iPsychCNV)

 ## Testing the program
-#### Creating a mock data: Creates a Mockfile on local folder and returns the CNV position on the mock sample.
+#### Creating a mock data.
+    #  Creates a Mockfile on local folder and returns the CNV position on the mock sample.
     MockCNVs <­ MockData(N=1, Type="Blood", Cores=1)

 #### Predicting CNVs